maskac/Robot_DDMP9/DOCS/martinS_projektova_dokumentace.md

 ##Collision Prevention

-Distance to objects is measured at all times with 2 laser distance meters connected to the raspberry, placed near the top of the robot (to allow for grass operation).
+Distance to objects is measured at all times with 4 laser distance meters connected to the raspberry, placed near the top of the robot (to allow for grass operation)(2 in the front, 2 in the back of the robot).
 If an object is detected (the distance is becomming shorter), the robot starts lowering its speed until it comes to a complete stop 5 cm away from the object.This can be overriden by a button in the remote cotrol i case the robot is wanted to ram something (or someone) (or driving in high grass)

 Later, this will be replaced by a Kinect, that will allow for further functionallities

 ##Lights

-In order to be seen, and to see, the robot will be equipped with 4 high power white narrow lighting field LEDs, two in the front, two in the back of the robot.
-For additional visibility, the robot shall be equipped with 2 blue and 2 red LEDs (**R**ed for **R**ight, b**L**ue for **L**eft) placed each in a top corner of the robot.
+In order to be seen, and to see, the robot will be equipped with 4 high power white narrow beam LEDs, two in the front, two in the back of the robot.
+For additional visibility, the robot shall be equipped with 2 blue and 2 red low power wide beam LEDs (**R**ed for **R**ight, b**L**ue for **L**eft) placed each in a top corner of the robot.
+These are blinked using the Arduino.

 ##Black Box